-This state appears to have a non-funded retirement system although employees contribute towards the cost of their pensions.
+This State appears to have a nonfunded retirement system although employees contribute toward the cost of their pensions.
 Upon transfer, employee contributions go with the employee.
-Employer costs are determined when the employee retires and the cost is pro-rated to each employer according to service with that employer.
+Employer costs are determined when the employee retires and the cost is prorated to each employer according to service with that employer.
 Here again, the benefit is determined in accordance with the system from which the employee retires.